A compilation of optical starlight polarization catalogs: Archival Data

 Data on stellar polarization have been presented in many different publications, compiled by different investigators and with different formats.
 To construct a unified database of optical polarization for ISM studies, our first step was to search the literature for published catalogs.
 We adopted the following search strategies.
 We used the SAO/NASA Astrophysics Data System (ADS) system to search for publications containing the words ``optical" and ``polarization" in their abstract, as well as the keyword ``polarimetry" or the keyword: ``starlight polarization".
 We inspected hundreds of publications, retaining only those with the following criteria: \begin{itemize} \item Publication date post-2000. \item Public catalog of stellar polarization in the optical. \item Data with polarization arising primarily due to the ISM. \end{itemize} We also searched for publications citing the \citet{Heiles2000AJ....119..923H} agglomeration.
 Finally, we queried the Vizier\footnote{DOI : 10.26093/cds/vizier} system for catalogs containing the identifiers ``optical" and ``polarization".
 This final search returned very limited results compared to our aforementioned wider search.
 We note that $\sim 75\% $ of the catalogs included in our final compilation did not appear in the Vizier search.

 We further limited our selection of catalogs to those making polarization data of individual stars publicly available.
 Some catalogs only contained polarization properties averaged over a field of view.
 These were not included in our agglomeration.
-We also restricted our compilation to catalogs providing adequate information to obtain relative linear Stokes parameters ($q,u$) of individual stars.
+We also restricted our compilation to catalogs providing adequate information to obtain relative linear Stokes parameters ($q,u$) of individual stars. {In some instances, data were provided after subtraction of a foreground ISM component \citep[e.g.][]{Topasna2020PASP..132d4301T}.
+We did not include such foreground-subtracted data, opting instead to only have the original measurements prior to any such post-processing}.
 Some catalogs did not publish stellar coordinates or names with which to identify stars.
 If stellar membership identifiers were provided for stars towards open clusters, in some cases we were able to obtain stellar coordinates from the WEBDA\footnote{\url{https://webda.physics.muni.cz/webda.html}} database.

 We have made an exception to the date constraint by including data from \citet{Vrba1976AJ.....81..958V, Moneti1984ApJ...282..508M, Heyer1987ApJ...321..855H, Goodman1990ApJ...359..363G}.
 These data were part of the \citet{Heiles2000AJ....119..923H} agglomeration.
 However, the uncertainties of the polarization measurements for these stars were not provided in the latter catalog, and only approximate coordinates were given.
 By using the data as originally published we have been able to provide accurate \textit{Gaia} matches to most of these stars.
 More details can be found in Appendix \ref{appendix:catalogs}.